 Infoumous is Mobb Deep’s second studio album.
 With guest appearances from Nas, Wu-Tang Clan members Raekwon, and Ghostface Killah, Q-Tip, and close Mobb Deep affiliate Big Noyd.
 Infamous took Mobb Deep from an unknown rap duo to definetely being an the map.

 It debuted at number 15 on the Billboard 200, and number three on the Top R&B/Hip Hop Albums chart.
 The album produced three main singles, which all achieved varying degrees of chart success, with “Shook Ones Pt.
 II” being the most successful.
 On June 26, 1995, the album was certified Gold by the Recording Industry Association of America

-The album’s has a spooky and haunting sound if you will, with insane molonies, rough beats, and lyrics talking about the tough New York street, The Infamous album is widely credited as a major contributor to the East Coast rap movement.
-Furthermore, the album is credited with helping to redefine the sound OG Gangter Rap, using its production style, which incorporated eerie piano loops, distorted synthesizers, eighth-note hi-hats, and sparse bass lines.
+The album’s has a spooky and haunting sound if you will, with insane melodies, rough beats, and lyrics talking about the tough New York street, The Infamous album is widely credited as a major contributor to the East Coast rap movement.
+Furthermore, the album is credited with helping to redefine the sound OG Gangster Rap, using its production style, which incorporated eerie piano loops, distorted synthesizers, eighth-note hi-hats, and sparse bass lines.

 From Wikipedia, the free encyclopedia